dell/csm-docs/content/docs/concepts/csidriver/features/powerstore.md

 volumeBindingMode: WaitForFirstConsumer

 ```
+> **Note:** </br>
+Performance and scalability are influenced by factors such as the array appliance, network latency, and available Kubernetes resources.
+The current solution is designed to handle a significant number of volumes, with ongoing enhancements planned to support even greater demands in future releases.
+All testing is conducted using industry-standard methodologies, including stress testing frameworks such as the OpenShift LUN stress test.

 ## Multi NAS Support
 The CSI PowerStore driver version 2.14.0 and later introduces multi-NAS support.
 This feature allows users to specify multiple NAS servers within a single storage class.
 By supporting multiple NAS servers in a single storage class, customers can create 2000 filesystems per PowerStore system across multiple NAS servers configured in SC.
 Previously, multiple storage classes were needed to support this configuration.